 Ladies can opt to either go topless inside the hammam, or wear a swimming suit.
 If you are choosing the former, disposable paper underwear is provided.

 As you sit inside the hammam, the atmosphere gets increasingly hotter and hotter as more steam is pumped out into the room.
-You are provided with fresh bottled drinking water and as previously mentioned, there are also taps and buckets provided so that you can tip water over yourself to cool down.
+You are provided with fresh bottled drinking water.
+As previously mentioned, there are also taps and buckets provided so that you can tip water over yourself to cool down.

-In all honesty, it does get very hot inside the room (hotter than your average sauna) and it’s easy to start to feel a little claustrophobic if this is your first time inside a hammam.
+In all honesty, it does get very hot inside the room.
+Al Hammam is much hotter than your average sauna and it’s easy to start to feel a little claustrophobic if this is your first time inside a hammam.

 Hammam style massages are very different from “dry” massages because a lot of water is used in the process.
 If you have ever visited a Korean jimjilbang, hammam massages are very similar.
 As you lay on the table, bowls of water are gently poured over you to start.